Photonic Integrated Circuits 1 (PIC1): Fabless Design of Photonic Integrated Circuits within the AIM Foundry Ecosystem

 Fundamentals of Integrated Photonics Prof. Kimerling and Dr. Saini introduce 21st century technology drivers for datacom, RF wireless, sensing, and imaging applications, that require uniquely integrated photonics chip solutions.
 The instructors review the fundamentals of light-matter interaction and optical confinement, and examine basic chip device components as examples of PIC design engineering principles.
 This six-week asynchronous course will be released in spring 2021.

 Silicon Photonics Design, Fabrication Data Analysis The University of British Columbia's Lukas Chrostowski offers an edX course titled, "Silicon Photonics Design, Fabrication and Data Analysis," which is offered several times a year.
-You can learn more about the course here and by watching the video below.
+You can learn more about the course here and by watching the above video.